pepetopo/WP-base-theme/README.md

 # Digia WP-Base

-**NOTE!** Pretty much everything here is about to change...

 ## Installation/Usage

 1. Clone the repo to WP `themes`-dir, rename the cloned dir, `cd` into and remove `.git`
-2. Search-and-replace all occurences on `Digia WP-Base` (the package name) and `digia_` (the function-prefix) to something project-specific
+2. Run `yarn` to install front-end-depencies
+3. Run `yarn run config` to setup project
-3. Change `package.json` config-section to suit your needs:
+4. Change `package.json` config-section to suit your needs:
 * `devUrl`: The development URL where webpack will be proxied to
 * `proxyUrl`: accessible URL which BrowserSync watches
 * `entry`: Scripts & styles which will be compiled to `/dist`-folder.
 Each entry will be compiled with the name specified with the objects `key`.